Daniel Mattes

 Daniel Mattes (born 14 November 1972) is an Austrian internet entrepreneur and venture capitalist.
-He is the founder and was CEO of Artificial Intelligence company 42.cx and a judge and business angel on the Austrian television show '2 Minuten 2 Millionen', the Austrian version of Shark Tank, which airs on Puls4.
+He is the founder and was CEO of artificial intelligence company 42.cx and a judge and business angel on the Austrian television show '2 Minuten 2 Millionen', the Austrian version of Shark Tank, which airs on Puls4.

-His 42.cx Center of Excellence for Artificial Intelligence focused on the commercialization of Artificial Intelligence ("AI").
+His 42.cx Center of Excellence for Artificial Intelligence focused on the commercialization of artificial intelligence ("AI").
 The company was based in Vienna, Austria.
 It was incorporated in November 2015 and removed from the Austrian register of companies in 2022.

 Prior to 42.cx, in 2010, he founded Jumio, an online authentication company.

-Prior to Jumio, in 2005, he founded VoIP company Jajah which was acquired 2009 for $207 million by Telefónica.
-In 2007, he was voted 81st most important Austrian citizen by Austrian magazine "News" in the "1000 most important Austrians" list.
+Prior to Jumio, in 2005, he founded VoIP company Jajah, which was acquired in 2009 for $207 million by Telefónica.

-On 2 April 2019 the United States Securities and Exchange Commission (SEC) charged Mattes with defrauding investors of Jumio Inc. Without admitting guilt, Mattes agreed to pay over $17 million to include a fine of $640,000.
-In addition, Mattes has agreed to be barred from holding any executive position in any company traded publicly in the United States of America.